Mboehmlaender/kb-void9.1/README.md

 You can use either [QMK](https://qmk.fm/) or [VIAL](https://get.vial.today/) as the firmware for your board.
 I precompiled a hex-file for VIAL, so you can start right away by flashing it onto your board using [QMK Toolbox](https://github.com/qmk/qmk_toolbox).

-If you want to setup your own QMK or VIAL environment, you cann follow [this guide](https://docs.qmk.fm/#/newbs_getting_started) for QMK and [this guide](https://get.vial.today/docs/porting-to-vial.html) for VIAL.
+If you want to setup your own QMK or VIAL environment, you can follow [this guide](https://docs.qmk.fm/#/newbs_getting_started) for QMK and [this guide](https://get.vial.today/docs/porting-to-vial.html) for VIAL.
 Just copy the "void91" folder to the "keyboards" folder in QMK/VIAL installation and build it by using either

 ```
 make void91:vial